Step 4: Secure Your Financing

 - If you live in rural B.C., visit your local Community Futures British Columbia office.
 To ﬁnd the one nearest you, call 604 289-4222.

-The Ministry of International Trade offers programs to help small businesses gain access to investment capital, from those just starting out to those wanting extra capital to compete in global markets.
-For more information call 1 800 665-6597.
+The Investment Capital Branch offers programs to help small businesses gain access to investment capital, from those just starting out to those wanting extra capital to compete in global markets.
+For more information call 1 800 665-6597 or visit.